lydiabrugere/tsrmodel/README.md

 This repository contains all the source codes for data processes and model development for the following article:

-"Improved prediction of tree species richness and interpretability of environmental drivers using a machine learning approach", which is submitted to Forest Ecology and Management journal.
+"Improved prediction of tree species richness and interpretability of environmental drivers using a machine learning approach", which was published in Forest Ecology and Management journal.Link to the publication: https://doi.org/10.1016/j.foreco.2023.120972

 ### Project Organization